Airtune/Block-Lettuce-Option-Select/README.md

 When designing algorithms using Option Select you have to be careful to include receive blocks in all branches.

-Otherwise you might send BAN to the multisignature wallet, and before the send is confirmed, a new branch is confirmed on the multisignature wallet.
+Otherwise you might send BAN to the multisignature wallet, and while the send is getting confirmed, a new branch is confirmed on the multisignature wallet.

 If there's no pre-signed receive block for that branch, you have to rely on the other party signing blocks trustfully since now you can't verify the blocks before sending.